`

 Base

-3. Using the paddle attachment cream the butter, sugar, and vanilla until combined.
+2. In a stand mixer, cream the butter, sugar, and vanilla using the paddle attachment until well combined.

-5. Pour the mixture into a greased and pre-lined 23cm/9inch springform cake tin.
-Ensure the baking paper sits at least 15cm higher than the edge of the cake tin to allow for the mixture to rise while baking.
+4. Pour and then press the mixture firmly into a greased and baking paper-lined 23cm/9inch springform cake tin using a spatula, large spoon, or your hands.
+Make sure the baking paper extends at least 15cm higher than the tin's edge to allow for the mixture to rise while baking.

 Filling

-2. Add the cream cheese to the stand mixer and using the paddle attachment mix until smooth.
+2. In the stand mixer, mix the cream cheese using the paddle attachment until smooth.

 3. Add the sugar and mix again to incorporate.

-4. Next, add the sour cream and vanilla and mix until smooth.
+4. Now add the sour cream and vanilla and mix until smooth.

-7. Pour the mixture into the cake tin over the cooled baked base.
+7. Now pour the mixture into the cake tin over the baked base.

-8. Next, fill a separate baking dish with boiling water and place it into the oven on the rack below where the cake will sit.
+8. Fill a separate baking dish with boiling water and place it into the oven on the rack below where the cake will sit.

 Ganache